 - Now that investing in real estate is more efficient, Red State 10%+ cap rates compared to <4% cap rates in Blue cities are too hard to ignore.
 The spread should narrow.

 - A potential expansion of who can invest in real estate crowdsourcing will lead to an increase in demand and prices.

-- The rise of real estate crowdsourcing platforms increases the supply of capital, thereby increasing the demand and prices of previously hard to tap investments.
+- The rise of real estate crowdsourcing platforms increases the supply of capital.
+Thereby this increases the demand and prices of previously hard to tap investments.